-On August 12, 2019, the Company filed a notice to renew the normal course issuer bid (NCIB) to provide the Company with the choice to purchase up to a maximum of 5,423,872 of its common shares during the period from August 15, 2019 to August 14, 2020 through the facilities of the TSX and on alternative trading systems in accordance with the requirements of the TSX.
+On August 18, 2020 the Company filed a notice to renew the normal course issuer bid (NCIB) to provide the Company with the choice to purchase up to a maximum of 5,390,674 of its common shares during the period from August 21, 2020 to August 20, 2021 through the facilities of the TSX and on alternative trading systems in accordance with the requirements of the TSX.
 The purpose of the purchase of common shares under the NCIB is to enable the Company to acquire shares for cancellation.
 The maximum number of shares that may be purchased under the current NCIB represents 5.0% of the Company's outstanding common shares at the time of the notice.
-There were 7,272,727 shares purchased and cancelled under a substantial issuer bid that commenced on July 3, 2019 and completed on August 9, 2019.
-There were an additional 1,467,656 shares purchased and cancelled under the current NCIB during the year ended March 31, 2020.
+During the year ended March 31, 2021, there were 845,500 shares purchased and cancelled and an additional 7,000 shares purchased but not yet cancelled as of March 31, 2021.